 - Ensuring no system SLA violation alerts occurs with the new release of the service

-- Additional assistance with custom scripts created for each service.
+- Additional checks with custom scripts created for each service.

-- Releasing new release during the slow time of the day (night or holidays times) or to less critical customer base such as overseas countries or low volume or backup sites.
+- Release new release during the slow time of the day (night or holidays times) or to less critical customer base such as overseas countries or low volume or backup sites.

 The core philosophy of the above strategies is to reduce the impact of bad deployments – How soon can one find out if the new service update is bad and how soon can one roll-back without causing too much business disruption.
 However, Ops teams face significant challenges to reliable validate builds as shown in Figure 1.